godfreynolan/GroundSdkKotlinTutorials/HelloDrone/README.md

-# Creating a Base Drone App
+# Creating a Base Hello Drone App

 The tutorial below demonstrates how to import the Parrot Ground SDK into a new Android project and implement basic video streaming and flight features (take off and land).
 Similar steps can be taken for integrating the SDK into an existing application.